RSaab/rss-scraper/Readme.md

 	- [x] Users are notified and able to retry the feed update if it is stalled after these failed tries.
 - [x] pagination

-# Documentation
+# Tech Specs

 The application is packaged in docker containers and uses docker-compose for launching all services.

 It consists of the following services:
 	- RSS Feeder App which holds the functionality API,
-	- Database (PostgreSQL for production and docker developmet and sqlite for quick native prototyping)
+	- Database (PostgreSQL for production and docker development and sqlite for quick native prototyping)
 	- RabbitMQ  for async functions handled by Dramatiq
 	- Celery for running scheduled tasks

 The project API documentation is written in swagger yaml format and can be viewed within the swagger-ui platform after downloading the schema.yaml from the server on the following endpoint `/static/api_schema.yaml`

+A swagger-ui view is available through the drf-yasg package on the `/swagger/` endpoint.
+But it does not provide much features (query parameters are not parsed from docstrings)

 # How To Run